lewagon/dotfiles/01-Ruby/05-Regular-Expressions/04-Word-frequency/README.md

 ### Be creative

-Copy/Paste any text you want in the source file to experiment your program (political speech, fairy tale, your favourite song etc...)
+Copy/Paste any text you want in the source file to experiment your program (political speech, fairy tale, your favourite song, etc.)